THRESHOLD will be closed on Friday, April 3rd. We will reopen for business on Monday, April 6th.

 What is Vendor Credentialing?

-Hospital vendor credentialing is the authorization process that a medical vendor sales representative must go through in order to be allowed access into a hospital or healthcare facility.
+Hospital vendor credentialing authorizes medical vendor sales representatives to access a hospital or healthcare facility.
 In the United States, vendor representatives are not allowed to enter a healthcare facility for business purposes without the approval and credentials from the hospital’s vendor credentialing system.

-Vendor credentialing is a critical process that helps ensure the well-being and safety of both staff and their patients.
-Once vendor representatives check into the hospital to verify they are credentialed, they are given a badge that outlines which areas of the building they are authorized to be in.
+This is a critical process that helps ensure the well-being and safety of both staff and their patients.
+Once vendor representatives check into the hospital and verify their credentials, staff give them a badge that outlines the areas they are authorized to access.

 Why is Vendor Credentialing important?

-Hospital vendor credentialing is important because it is a proactive step for healthcare organizations’ administrators to take towards protecting the patients and the organization.
-Hospital vendor credentialing helps minimize a hospital or clinic’s exposure to risk by establishing safeguards and decision support for the organization, specifically around access.
+Credentialing is important because it is a proactive step for healthcare organizations’ administrators to take towards patient safety and protecting the organization.
+Hospital vendor credentialing helps minimize a hospital or clinic’s exposure to risk.
+It does this by establishing safeguards and decision support for the organization, specifically around access.

 What information should you collect and check from your vendors when they register?